-Allen Lynch leads the General Real Estate and Transactional team and the Seniors Housing and Care team.
-He represents investors, developers, operators and asset managers in several real estate asset classes, especially seniors housing and care and multi-family housing.
+Allen Lynch leads the General Real Estate and Transactional team.
+He represents investors, lenders, developers, operators and asset managers in several real estate asset classes, especially seniors housing and care and multi-family housing.

 For developers of New England properties, I provide site acquisition, entitlement, due diligence, condominium formation and closing services.
 For domestic and international capital providers, I structure and negotiate joint ventures, conduct legal due diligence, advise on risk mitigation, negotiate and document financings, obtain regulatory approvals and handle acquisitions and dispositions of real property and operating assets throughout the U.S. and most recently in China.